 And here’s an example from two days ago, of Russian disinformation operatives being active in urban areas of unrest.
 (Have you heard of deep fakes?
 If not, Google it– scary stuff) https://twitter.com/RT_com/status/1266746187752681474

 My own experience at the marches was of thousands peacefully, emotionally, powerfully walking and chanting together, often with the police.
 I don’t doubt that hooligans took advantage of the crowds, night time, and discontent to create havoc (like they often do at and after sports games).
 But I don’t want the activity of dozens to distract from the activity of thousands.
-Here are two amateur videos (recorded by me, no editing — even if I wanted to, I lack that technical expertise) of the gathering, and a 3rd recorded by a friend of friend.
+Here are two amateur videos (recorded by me, no editing — I lack that technical expertise) of the gathering, and a 3rd recorded by a friend of friend.
 Video #1 of peaceful protests https://youtu.be/7dULrRsGshA .
 Video #2 of peaceful protests https://youtu.be/oNvd6O13Prc .
 Video #3 of police and protestors peacefully together, in body and spirit https://twitter.com/derek_m_norman/status/1267279241177112576?s=19

 Critical thinking is more important than ever, both to justice and to a continuing democracy.
-It’s time to connect with our values, not just our positions.
+It’s time to connect with our values, not just our labels.
 We want to lean on what helps us be the best versions of ourselves, as we navigate a fast changing world… so we can “be the change you want to see in the world.”

 Let’s stay kind and compassionate with ourselves and each other, endeavor to stay thoughtful (vs reactive), and be careful what we share.